ManoharPadul/Orinex/README.md

 3. Paste your GitHub OAuth Client ID.
 4. Click Sign in with GitHub and complete the browser verification code prompt.
 5. Orinex stores the returned token locally and uses it for GitHub Models requests.

+### When API quota is full

+If your current provider reaches quota/rate limits, Orinex shows a prompt so you can switch to another configured provider and continue the same request without starting over.

 GitHub Models docs (latest):
 - [Experimenting with AI models using the API](https://docs.github.com/en/github-models/use-github-models/prototyping-with-ai-models#experimenting-with-ai-models-using-the-api)